helgatheviking/KIA-Subtitle/readme.txt

 WPML now supports KIA Subtitle!

 == Changelog ==

+= 3.0.0 =
+* Add subtitle as a panel in the Gutenberg editor

 = 2.0.0 =
 * Add subtitle as a metabox that is compatible with Gutenberg editor